 By 2030 the H2 Teesside project should be producing 1GW per year of ‘blue’ H2, according to BP, one fifth of the UK’s target.

-As many as two million tonnes of CO2 each year will be captured and sent to storage, in consequence of its Steam Methane Performing (SMR) production process.
+As many as two million tonnes of CO2 each year will be captured and sent to storage, a product of the oil industry’s Steam Methane Reforming (SMR) process.

 Hard-to-decarbonise applications such as shipping, aviation, heavy road haulage, possibly even home heating, will benefit.

 ‘Blue’ hydrogen, using steam to divide methane chemically, has met scathing criticism from environmental activists and NGOs arguing for a zero carbon economy.

 In a blog last November, international researchers Global Witness questioned the continued use of methane as a hydrogen feedstock, entirely avoidable when the planet’s super-abundant water can already be split using 100% renewable electricity.

 Technologies for storing blue hydrogen’s residual carbon have proved over decades to be hard to scale up, the NGO argued.
 It cited IEA data, which the NGO claimed maintained capture methods associated with blue hydrogen seize only 60% of carbon emissions.